MAJA-Lin/jokes/src/NSFW/page001.md

 He said it was perfectly normal.

-I said, “Ok, but could you at least stop bumping it into me?”
+I said, "Ok, but could you at least stop bumping it into me?"

 > REF: https://www.reddit.com/r/Jokes/comments/k64l4v/i_asked_my_masseuse_if_it_was_normal_to_get_an/